pvandervelde/mindvortex/src/posts/2022-05-03-Robotics-learning-ros.md

 Another part of my plans is to upgrade to using [ROS2](https://docs.ros.org/en/galactic/index.html).
-ROS1 end-of-life is 2025, which is only 3 years away, and additionally ROS2 has a more modern stack with python 3, better connectivity security, an improved navigation stack and more active development.
+ROS1 end-of-life is 2025, which is only 3 years away, and additionally ROS2 has a more modern stack with python 3, better communication security, an improved navigation stack and more active development.
 More on this will follow in a future post once I have upgraded my robot to ROS2